Henrincode/Curso-Senac-Tecnico-em-Informatica-para-Internet/UC8/2025-11-12 - Revisão banco de dados pt2/resolvendo.md

 select
     do.nome,
     count(dc.id_curso_fk) as cursos_diferentes
-from tb_docente_curso dc
+from tb_docente_curso as dc
-inner join tb_docentes do
+inner join tb_docentes as do
     on do.id_docente = dc.id_docente_fk
-group by do.id_docente, do.nome
+group by do.id_docente
 having cursos_diferentes >= 3
 ```